neuenablingengineering/castbuddy-front-end/README.md

 ## New Data Event

-When data is sent by a device a notification appears in the UI notifying the user.
-This is achieved using a third party channel service called Pusher.
+When data is sent by a device, a notification appears in the UI notifying the user.
+This is achieved using a third party channel service called [Pusher](https://www.pusher.com).
 When the back-end receives new data, it publishes a "new-data" event to pusher and this UI is subscribed to such new-data events via the `channel.bind` statement in App's constructor.

 ## Ideas For Future Development